Sakv123/10123-j-20123-zomato-landing/README.md

-# This is a zomato landing page
+# This is my zomato landing page clone
 # done with the first commit
 edited in git